alkacon/opencms-docker/README.md

  #           - "DB_NAME=opencms_db_name"
  #           - "OPENCMS_COMPONENTS=workplace,demo"
 ```
+You can save this file as 'docker-compose.yaml' and adjust the directories '/my-mysql-data-dir' and '/my-tomcat-webapps-dir' to suitable folders on your host system.
 Navigate to the folder containing the file 'docker-compose.yaml' and execute `docker-compose up -d`.
 You can view the log of the OpenCms container with `docker logs -f opencms`.

 This will start one mariadb/mysql container, using the data directory '/my-mysql-data-dir' on the host system.
 The second container is the OpenCms container, using the directory '/my-tomcat-webapps-dir' on the host system as the tomcat webapps directory.
-Both directories need to be created befor starting the containers.
-This way, it is possible to stop and remove the created containers and create new containers with an updated image keeping the OpenCms data.
+Both directories should to be created before starting the running the containers.
+Using these directories, it is possible to stop and remove the created containers and create new containers with an updated image keeping the OpenCms data.
+What in turn means that you should delete the content of this folders for a fresh installation.

 ### Environment variables ###